 - Remove your stock FD bolt and the stock spacer then mount the Sentinel cap by running the bolt through the braze-on mount and into your FD.
 Adjust the FD cage clearance and hand tighten the bolt inside the cap with a 4mm Allen wrench.

-- Once you’re sure your FD is properly adjusted Torque the bolt to 4.0Nm to 4.5Nm (approximately 35.5 to 40 lbf.in (pound force inch).
+- Once you’re sure the FD is properly adjusted and hand tightened, torque the bolt to 4.0Nm first, double check the FD alignment, then torque to 5.0Nm (approximately 44.3 lbf.in (pound force inch).